tigerbeetle/tigerbeetle/docs/reference/accounts.md

 ### `id`

-`id` is a unique, client-defined identifier for the account.
+This is a unique, client-defined identifier for the account.

-The `id` should be a UUID.

 Constraints: